franco148/web-design-examples/magical-nature/README.md

 ```
 This can be executed as: `npm run compile:sass`.
 For keep watching we would need to have: `"compile:sass": "node-sass sass/main.scss css/style.css -w"`

+- Live-Server: `npm install live-server -g` This we need to install globally, that is why it does not have --save or --save-dev.
+Since this is installed globally we can call it from the command line.

+Command is: First go to the folder where your index.html is located then `live-server`

 ###### Note:
 - --save-dev: is `dev` dependencies that is used as a developer tool for development.
 - --save: is a dependency that the project needs.